Soft Buckwheat Bread Recipe (GF, DF)

 Step 1.
 Activate the yeast:

-- Then add the flours and salt, gently mix until barely incorporated.
+- Add the flours (1 ½ cup buckwheat flour + 1 cup flour mix) and salt, gently mix with a spatula until incorporated.

 - Transfer the dough into a loaf pan.
 I used a non-stick 8 x 5 inch bread loaf tin with 4 Inch high walls and a 6.5 cup capacity.
 If yours is not non-stick then line it with parchment paper.